 Instead of one main bed, the 24T has two twin beds that can convert into a single.
 A sofa replaces the dinette, making the interior feel slightly more spacious.

-If you want spacious layouts without sacrificing luxury, the Jayco Melbourne is one of the best Class C RVs you can choose.
+If you want spacious layouts without sacrificing luxury, the Jayco Melbourne is one of the best Class C RVs under 25 feet you can choose.
 The inside may feel a little cramped while on the road and without the slide-outs extended.
 However, once parked, the interior opens and feels comfortable and cozy.

 Most Class C motorhomes average around 10 to 12 miles per gallon.
 At 14 to 15 miles per gallon, the Jayco Melbourne is relatively fuel-efficient for an RV of its class and size.